Mimi Mercedez: Life and career

 In July 2022, she performed for the first time at the EXIT music festival in Novi Sad.
 In October, during her concert at Tvornica Kulture in Zagreb, Mercedez announced her forthcoming fifth studio album.
 On December 31, she was among the performing artists at the closing ceremony of the Novi Sad's year as the European Capital of Culture.
 On 26 January 2023, Mercedez alongside Voyage presented the Music Awards Ceremony, held at the Štark Arena, during which she also performed "Kleopatra".
-Her fifth album, Frka u svemiru, was released on 17 February 2023.
-It was preceded by the singles "Dajivé komì" featuring Seksi, "Ratatata" featuring Marlon Brutal, "Tik Tok" featuring Mili in 2022, and "Simp" in 2023.
+Her fifth album, Frka u svemiru (Chaos In The Space), was released on 17 February 2023.
+It was preceded by the singles "Dajivé komì" (To Live Like Us) featuring Seksi, "Ratatata" featuring Marlon Brutal, "Tik Tok" featuring Mili in 2022, and "Simp" in 2023.
 In February the following year, Mercedez collaborated with Croatian rapper Grše on the single "Tokyo Drift", which peaked at number two on the Billboards Croatia Songs chart.

-In December 2024, Mercedez with the song "Turbo žurka" was announced as a contestant in 's national selection festival for the Eurovision Song Contest 2025, called Pesma za Evroviziju '25.
+In February 2025, Mercedez competed on 's national selection festival for the Eurovision Song Contest 2025, called Pesma za Evroviziju '25, with the song "Turbo žurka" (Turbo Party).
+She finished in fifth place.

 Artistry

 Janković previously had stated that her stage name comes from an incident in which she was hit by a Mercedes-Benz car as a child, but afterwards confessed that it was a joke.

 Besides Mimi Mercedez, she has assumed several other alter egos throughout her career, including Guda iz Huda, Sestra Drugarica and Kabasti Koblenc, which she initially incorporated to "increase" the presence of women in Serbian hip hop.
-She has been known for referencing the 1990s in Serbia in her songs.
+She has been known to reference life in the 1990s in Serbia in her songs.
 Through the use of metaphors, punch lines, and word play, her lyrics often explore sociopolitical themes, such as social stratification and sex-positivity.
 According to art theorist Milica Ivić of Politika, Mercedez "decisively" challenges gender roles and inequality in her music, but does not embrace a "feminist identity".

 On the International Women's Day 2023, Muzika.hr listed Mercedez among the regional female artists who "have left their trace on music".
 Her single "Dajivé Komì" was among the finalists nominated for the 2023 Milan Mladenović Award.